mon231/peor/README.md

 *NOTE* that `PEOR` isn't made to easily shellcodify Windows-executables, <br />
 As we won't resolve imports for you.
 For such utility, use [pe2shellcode](https://github.com/hasherezade/pe_to_shellcode).

+## STATE - WIP
+The project is in WIP state as it's still being developed

 ## What can PEOR do?
 `PEOR` is the worst PE shellcodifier! <br />
 We do not resolve imports, nor optimize your PE-sections. <br />